moccalotto/kaos/_brainstorms/farout.md

 asteroid belts and set up manned space stations out there.
 With the new drive, supporting these operations would be cheap and ultimately profitable.

+In 2043, CSA had begun serious space mining operations, with self-replecating ships and factories.

-In 2045, CSA launched a space telescope into interstellar space.
-Its main purpose was to investigate the NoSul system.
+In 2045, CSA created a telescope in one of its factories in the Kuiper Belt and launched it into intersteller space with the purpose of investigating the NuSol System.

 In 2051, the NuSol telescope sent back proof that NuSol Gamma and Delta would both be viable for sustaining life.
 Oceans of liquid water, and atmospheres with reasonable (about 25-30%) amounts of oxygen.
 Humans could eventually be cultured to thrive in those high-oxygen environments.

-In 2052 North American, Indian and European space agencies sent computer-controlled spaceships to NuSol.
+In 2052 North American (SSA and ASNA), Indian and European space agencies sent computer-controlled spaceships to NuSol.
 These missions were expected to reach NuSol in about 300 years time.
+Indian ships in particular were equipped with self-replicatiing probes with the purpose of gathering resources for later Indian missions to NuSol.

+In 2060 the EU developed stasis technology that allowed the prolonging of life by almost halting all bodily processes, including aging.
+Subjects could be in stasis for up to a month, in which time they would age for a few days.
+This technology would later improve so that people could remain in the vault for up to six months in which time the person would not age significantly.
+Stasis vaults would slow down aging such that you would age about a month every two years.

-In 2072, CSA commenced the building of The CSA NuSol Arkship.
-A manned spaceship, intended to reach NuSol in about 250 years.
-The crew and personnel on the Arkship would be stored in stasis vaults, and be genetically engineered to tolerate the extremely long sleep in the vaults.
+In 2072, CSA commenced the building of The CSA NuSol Ark Fleet.
+A number of manned, but highly automated spaceships, intended to reach NuSol in about 250 years.
+The crew and personnel on an Arkship would be stored in stasis vaults, and be genetically engineered to better tolerate the extremely long sleep in the vaults.
 The motivation was simple: to survive.
 Earth was becoming more and more uninhabitable, and the terraforming of mars was a multi-century process.
 Thus, seeking fortunes on new planets appeared to be the way to go.

 In the following 30 years, hundreds of manned and unmanned missions to NuSol were launched.
 As time progressed, the ICA drive became more and more efficient and powerful.
 This resulted in wide variety of NuSol missions: Some had the purpose of over-taking the previous (and slower) spacecraft, and pave the way on NuSol.
 Other missions were to rendezvous with the previous spacecraft and resupply or improve them.
 It became a matter of pride and a matter of ownership to be the first nation, agency or company to populate the new worlds and claim its riches.
 Since communication delays were extreme, the majority of missions were given very wide latitude and autonomy to achieve their goals.
 This resulted in armed conflicts almost as soon as more than one agency landed on the new worlds.

 In 2077, a new global war broke out on earth.
 Initially, it started on the moon when a rogue member of the Indian space agency used their mass drivers to launch a large projectile onto the earth.
 The projectile, consisting mostly of iron had devastating effects.
-It caused a Tunguska-style event in the middle of Mongolia (MAYBE).
+It caused a Tunguska-style event in the middle of Mongolia.
 This caused the Chinese to promptly attack India - both in space and on earth.
 The space battles were quite crude, using communication lasers, mass drivers and mining tools as weapons.
 The earth was on the brink of total nuclear war.
 But it was preceded by the deployment of biological weapons on massive scales.
 More than one faction deployed deadly ebola-style viruses.
-More than one faction dropped heavy stuff down the gravity well.
+More than one faction deployed kinetic strikes on enemy factions from space.

 Viruses, meteor impacts and deployments of other strategic weapons of war has resultet in an earth that is habitable, but far, far from ideal.